Collection: Emergency Preparedness

-As Hurricane Florence approaches the east coast, we have received numerous calls as to how to protect your horse during this storm.
-With this in mind we have listed some helpful hints that our customers have passed along to us to help you prepare for Florence.
+As Hurricane Dorian approaches the east coast, we have received numerous questions as to how to best protect your horse during this storm.
+With this in mind we have listed some helpful hints that our customers have passed along to us to help you prepare for Dorian.
 Also be sure to consult with your veterinarian and/or barn manager for any suggestions.

 Your horse should have 2 forms of identification (in case one is lost).
 Have proof of ownership, including recent photos in the event that your horse becomes loose and you must claim it.
 Outfit your horse in a well fitted breakaway halter (a regular halter can trap a horse and possibly strangle them!) with contact information (a luggage tag, or a zip lock bag secured with duct tape to the halter).
 A halter can also be helpful to catch your horse if it becomes loose.
 A luggage tag, surveyor's tape, or a cow ear tag braided into the mane or tail with your contact info marked with a waterproof sharpie is helpful as well.
 Livestock markers can be used to write your phone number on the horses’s hindquarters.
 Fly masks can also be used to help protect your horse from flying debris.

 Be sure that you have an emergency first aid kit ready, accessible and waterproof.
 Have any medications your horse will need and ensure that you have enough to get you through the storm and the aftermath.
 Some items that should be included are bandages (leg wraps and quilts), antiseptics, scissors, topical antibiotic ointments, tranquilizers and pain releivers (bute, banamine, etc.).
 Your veterinarian can help advise you as what you should stock in your first aid kit.
 A flashlight with extra batteries, extra halters & lead ropes, clean towels and fly spray & swat may also be helpful.